morganmueller/Internet-Geographies/projects/project_01.md

 1. All javascript, html, css, and data files you used.
 2. Locations you pulled data from
 3. Any external resources you used.

+Please make sure to zip all associated data and programming files and add them into a shared folder with your project write up.
+Then give me access to that link in your submission.

 ## Resources